ArikReuter/TopicGPT/README.md

 ## Example

 The following example demonstrates how TopicGPT can be used on a real-world dataset.
-A subset of the Twenty Newsgroups corpus (https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html) will be used for this purpose.
+The Twenty Newsgroups corpus (https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html) will be used for this purpose.

 ### Load the data